project-codeflare/mlbatch/CODEFLARE.md

 GPU usage by admitted workloads:   20
 Borrowed GPU count:                 8
 ```
-The tool enumerates the cluster queues defined on the cluster showing the GPU
+The tool lists the cluster queues defined on the cluster showing the GPU
-quota for each team as well as the number of GPUs in use by admitted workloads.
+quota for each one as well as the number of GPUs in use by admitted workloads.
 The GPU usage may exceed the GPU quota for a team if this team is borrowing idle
-capacity from the cluster.
+capacity from other cluster queues.

 The tool also reports the total GPU capacity distinguishing healthy (i.e.,
 schedulable, available for use) and unhealthy (i.e., unschedulable, unavailable)